makwaijun/personalwebpagev2/content/blog/Post34.md

 Enabled by the availability of cheaper raw goods (often from out-of-town), mass production gave huge returns to capital as production became more of a science than an art.
 Systems and processes were heavily optimised to maximise productivity, profitability, while at the same time minimising costs.

-> **What set apart individuals, companies and societies at this stage was their ability to maximise profits from efficient production using economies of scale.**
+> **What differentiated individuals, companies and societies at this stage was their ability to maximise profits from efficient production using economies of scale.**

 <u>Factory-Owner Ford</u> would have excelled during this period as the boss of a capital-intensive but highly profitable factory.
 He would relied on <u>"Midas Man" Marcus</u> for the import of cheap goods and export of premium goods.